The view down the Giant Steps in Paradise Valley

 We could see Sentinel Pass through the trees from the Paradise Valley Campground

-A few things to take on the Paradise Valley hike and camping trip
+A few things to take on the Lake Annette hike – Paradise Valley backpacking trip

 Pretty scenery on the hike out - after you've pass Lake Annette